 Please note that I will need to miss class for religious reasons on the following work-restricted Jewish holidays:

-(These are the only work-restricted Jewish religious holiday that falls out during FL2023.)
+(These are the only work-restricted Jewish religious holiday that fall out on weekdays during SP2026.)